sfvicente/RestApiBestPractices/Docs/Pagination.md

 <br><br>

-### Clients of service operations that support partial sets are expected to correctly use pagination to retrieve the entire collection.
+### Clients of service operations that support partial sets are expected to correctly use pagination to retrieve the entire collection

 // TODO: add description